Demisexuality is a sexual orientation where people only experience sexual attraction to folks that they have close emotional connections with.

 Similarly, graysexual people might find that when they do experience sexual attraction, it isn’t necessarily with people they have a close emotional bond with.

 Yes.
-You can simultaneously identify as demisexual and graysexual or demisexual and asexual.
+You can simultaneously identify with being demisexual and graysexual or demisexual and asexual.
 It’s also totally OK to fluctuate between orientations.

 Yes.
-As mentioned before, demisexual people might identify as asexual, graysexual, or allosexual.
+As mentioned before, demisexual people might identify with being asexual, graysexual, or allosexual.